mlromramse/relax/readme.md

 _We have added a different thread pool than the default which is fixed at 10 threads in the pool._

 _One header has been added.
-Several headers can be added in the same method._
+Several headers can be added in the same method.
+Just separate them with a comma._

-_The content type is also set to text/html this time instead of the default text/plain._
+_The content type is also set to text/html this time instead of the default text/plain, since we return HTML tag this time._

+### RelaxServer's built in handlers

+To be usable as a stand alone web server the RelaxServer has two built in handlers.

+The most usable is the DefaultFileHandler that is responsible for returning files from your filesystem as requested.
+If nothing is requested or if you select a directory a file listing is returned.
+If the user agent tells the server that it can handle HTML that is returned with working links otherwise the listing is returned as plain text.
+_Hidden files are not returned._

+Go to this url `http://localhost:8080` with both your favourite web browser and cUrl to see the difference.

+The other built in handler manages a few tasks that can come in handy.
+First you can ask for `serverstats` which returns some statistics of the server.
+It is returned as json and can look like this:

+	{
+		server: "RelaxServer",
+		pid: "29807",
+		activeThreads: 1,
+		requestCount: "8",
+		os: {
+			name: "Linux",
+			arch: "amd64",
+			version: "3.8.0-34-generic"
+		},
+		peekTime: "507",
+		residentMem: 28000000,
+		sharedMem: 11000000,
+		cpu%: 0,
+		mem%: 0,
+		java: {
+			name: "Java HotSpot(TM) 64-Bit Server VM",
+			arch: "Oracle Corporation",
+			version: "1.8.0_31"
+		}
+	}

+_Some of these data items is collected from the underlying OS and most is returned on a Linux platform._

+_Always returned are everything except peekTime, residentMem, sharedMem, cpu% and mem%.
+The cpu% item tells the cpu utilization of this process only as do the other values._

 ## The RelaxClient